Dusk writes that while hearing voices can be isolating, it is possible to share joy across our differing realities. (Artwork by Dusk Delacour)

 I’ve been hearing voices since I was 23 years old.
 It started right after my mom died.
 And I’m still hearing voices 10 years later.
 I know that sounds like a long time.
 But in reality, time goes by fast.

 Hearing voices can be bearable.
 Although it is a real experience, many times others just cannot hear the voices I hear, no matter how real it is to me.
-Sometimes I can get tactile hallucinations, like bugs crawling on the skin as well.
-But hallucinations are hard to get rid of just by taking medications.
+Sometimes I can get tactile hallucinations, like bugs crawling on my skin.
+These hallucinations are hard to get rid of just by taking medications.

-The brain is misunderstood, and it has billions of neurons at play inside of it.
-One thing that we all experience as human beings, that is not seen as delusions or hallucinations, is color.
-But in reality, colors are mere illusions that we all see in our mind.
+The brain is misunderstood.
+It has billions of neurons at play inside of it.
+One delusion that we all experience as human beings is color.
+Though most people don’t see it this way, colors are mere illusions that we all see in our mind.
 They aren’t actually real, and we all share that common delusion.

 Also real for me is that Berkeley is a very interesting place with spirits running all around it.
-Just as mental health is part of physical health, spiritual health is part of the experience of mental health as well.
-Spirits can be so many things, whether they be the government, doppelgangers, clones, doubles, time travelers, witches, werewolves, Bigfoot, UFOs, Anunnaki, Sumerian text languages, aliens, entities, dark matter, dark energies, ghosts, paranormal activities, weird electrons and protons, invisible higher dimensional beings, 12th dimensional beings that can see everything in the 11th dimension, Light Workers, Demons, Hell, Angels, god, CIA, FBI, mind control techniques and experiments, lab work, science, crazy dreams, our cousins from the stars, parallel universes, the tooth fairy, old Native Americans, bones, souls rising from earth and other planets, mummies, vampires, Santa Claus, or control mechanisms.
+Spirits can be so many things, whether they be the government, doppelgangers, clones, time travelers, witches, werewolves, Bigfoot, UFOs, Sumerian text languages, aliens, entities, dark matter, ghosts, weird electrons and protons, invisible higher dimensional beings, Light Workers, Demons, Hell, Angels, god, CIA, FBI, mind control techniques and experiments, crazy dreams, our cousins from the stars, parallel universes, the tooth fairy, old Native Americans, bones, souls rising from earth, mummies, vampires, or Santa Claus.
 Some methods help people, like cognitive therapy, art therapy, and CBD.

 In mental health care, the person’s subjective description of their experiences can show what’s going on with them.
-This can help others better understand what the psychotic process feels like.
-Patients explain how they feel this.
-And it can become very real.
+This can help care providers better understand what the psychotic process feels like.
+When patients can explain how they feel, care workers can provide more adequate help.

 The mental health community has so many different experiences, and we are stronger together and less alone when we learn about others and invite them to learn about us.
 I believe during this pandemic, more people have approached the topic of mental health, even making it into a popular discussion.
 I am glad that it is being brought up, whether the people are impacted by it in some way or even just curious.
 When people learn about the mental health topic, they can lessen the stigma surrounding it, and they can start to understand the real experiences of us within the mental health community.
 And just as we will share our reality with you, we hope you share your realities with us too.